mukuldhattarwal/pitwall_intel/README.md

 <br/>

 > **Note:** 404 and 429 warnings in the terminal are expected — some sessions have no data in OpenF1, and the API rate-limits heavy requests.
-The pipeline handles both automatically.
+The pipeline handles both automatically with built-in robust fallbacks.

 <br/>